pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 ## Overview

 We will define navigation as a "mode" change in an application.
-The most prototypical example of this in SwiftUI are navigation stacks and links.
+The most prototypical example of this is the drill-down.
 A user taps a button, and a right-to-left animation transitions you from the current screen to the next screen.

-But there are more examples of navigation beyond that one example.
-Modal sheets can be thought of as navigation too.
-They slide from bottom-to-top and transition you from the current screen to a new screen.
-Full screen covers and popovers are also an example of navigation, as they are very similar to sheets except they either take over the full screen (i.e. covers) or only partially take over the screen (i.e. popovers).
+But there are many more examples of navigation beyond stacks and links.
+Modals can be thought of as navigation, too.
+A sheet can slide from bottom-to-top and transition you from the current screen to a new screen.
+A full-screen cover can further take over the entire screen.
+Or a popover can partially take over the screen.

-Even alerts and confirmation dialogs can be thought of navigation as they take full control over the interface and force you to make a selection.
-It's also possible for you to define your own notions of navigation, such as bottom sheets, toasts, and more.
+Alerts and confirmation dialogs can also be thought of navigation as they are also modals that take full control over the interface and force you to make a selection.

+It's even possible for you to define your own notions of navigation, such as menus, notifications, and more.

 ## State-driven navigation

 All of these seemingly disparate examples of navigation can be unified under a single API.
-The presentation and dismissal of a screen can be described with an optional piece of state.
-When the state changes from `nil` to non-`nil` the screen will be presented, whether that be via a drill-down, modal, popover, etc. And when the state changes from non-`nil` to `nil` the screen will be dismissed.
+Presentation and dismissal can be described with an optional piece of state:

+  * When the state changes from `nil` to non-`nil`, a screen can be presented, whether that be _via_ a drill-down, modal, _etc._
+  * And when the state changes from non-`nil` to `nil`, a screen can be dismissed.

 Driving navigation from state like this can be incredibly powerful: